-Carla Huston, DVM, PhD, ACVPM Dept. of Pathobiology and Population Medicine Mississippi State University College of Veterinary Medicine Submitted to Cattle Business Magazine, March 2014
+Carla Huston, DVM, PhD, ACVPM Dept. of Pathobiology and Population Medicine Mississippi State University College of Veterinary Medicine Submitted to Cattle Business Magazine, Jun/July 2015

-Close to 9 million pounds of meat products were recalled early this February in California - a stark reminder that concern over food wholesomeness and safety is a constant and important consumer issue.
+Every year at this time, beef consumption increases across the US due to the popularity of family gatherings and cookouts.
+The good news is that high prices haven't kept consumers from eating beef.
+While I have every confidence in the burger or steak that I put on my plate, concern over food wholesomeness and safety is a constant and important consumer issue.
 The top quality challenged identified by the most recent 2011 National Beef Quality Audit was food safety, and consumers not only deserve, but demand a safe food supply.
 Anyone involved in the cattle industry, from the cow-calf rancher to the retailer, has a stake in beef quality assurance.

-As you start planning for spring, keep in mind that every management practice that you or your veterinarian performs on your cattle may affect the wholesomeness and quality of the end product.
+Every management practice that you or your veterinarian perform on your cattle may affect the wholesomeness and quality of the final beef product.
 The Beef Quality Assurance (BQA) Program is a national program that raises consumer confidence through offering proper management techniques and a commitment to quality within every segment of the beef industry.
 Beef Quality Assurance guidelines are intended to provide consistency in good management practices, and include guidelines on feedstuffs, feed additives and medications, processing/treatment records, injectable animal health products, and care and husbandry practices.